rust-lang/book/nostarch/chapter20.md

 until the trait is implemented.

 We’ve described most of the advanced features in this chapter as being rarely needed.
-Associated types are somewhere in the middle: they’re used more rarely than features explained in the rest of the book but more commonly than many of the other features discussed in this chapter.
+Associated types are somewhere in the middle: They’re used more rarely than features explained in the rest of the book but more commonly than many of the other features discussed in this chapter.